Coming in the next decade: National Landing adds buses, trains, sidewalks, streets

 National Airport lies just one-third of a mile from Crystal Drive, the main retail street of Crystal City.
 Construction of a pedestrian bridge over the GW Parkway will make this urban neighborhood walkable to or from the airport, the only place in the United States where this is possible, Gabriel said.
 The airport is working on a $1 billion project to modernize and improve access and connections.

 The neighborhood is already well connected.
 It has three Metrorail stations, five Arlington Transit bus routes, nine WMATA bus routes, three commuter bus routes, two trailheads, a bus rapid-transit route that connects to Alexandria and spots of active sidewalks.
-Only one-third of National Landing residents drive alone to work, an Arlington County survey says, as compared to 76 percent of commuters nationally.
+Only one-third of National Landing residents drive alone to work, an Arlington County survey says, as compared with 76 percent of commuters nationally.

 Still, streets in the area were often jammed for commuters before the pandemic reduced traffic volumes.